nobsun/hs-pict-lang/README.md

 # hs-pict-lang

-A Haskell implementation for Picture Language in SICP
+An implementation with Haskell for SICP's pincture language